-An article published in Birth has added to the debate about the different guidelines relating to the diagnosis* of active labour, considering which of them leads to the highest number of caesareans.
+I’ve been talking quite a bit about defining active labour recently.
+And I just spotted an article that relates to this.
+Published in Birth, it has added to the debate about the different guidelines relating to the diagnosis* of active labour.
+And it considers which of them leads to the highest number of caesareans.

 This debate has been taking place in the pages of a number of medical and obstetric journals.
 One of the main standpoints is taken by researchers and clinicians who note that traditional guidelines, such as those developed by Friedman, are out-of-date, not fit for purpose and not reflective of what women’s bodies actually do in labour.
 I can relate to this viewpoint, which is also expressed in the paper at hand.
 The results of recent research suggest that we could be more flexible about applying limits and boundaries, but proponents of the more traditional viewpoint – that labour progress needs to be tightly monitored and controlled with reference to older obstetric beliefs and data – are arguing that their view is a better one.
 While it has been heartening to watch this debate and see the emergence of newer models, I do want to also note that there is little acknowledgement that there might be still more flexible and differently-focused ways, which consider approaches that are individualised, midwife-led and/or look at women’s bodies do when they are allowed to labour physiologically and outside of a hospital setting.